 Credits: 3 Letter Grade Surveys statistical methods and concepts used in Psychological research.
 Provides a foundation in descriptive and inferential statistics.
 Includes measures of central tendency and dispersion, hypothesis testing, factorial analysis of variance, correlation and regression, and cross-tabulation methods.
 SPSS statistical computing software is utilized.
 While usually taken by Psychology majors only, this course is open to non-majors with the Department Chair approval.
-Prerequisite: PSYC-101, Sophomore standing, and either a 1 or 2 on the Math Proficiency Test, or a grade of C- or better in a qualifying course.
+Prerequisite: PSYC-101, Sophomore standing, and either a 1 or 2 on the Math Proficiency Test, or a grade of C- or better in a qualifying well as possible causes, treatment options, prevention and prognosis.
+Examines the major theoretical perspectives in abnormal behavior.
+Prerequisite: PSYC-101.

-PSYC 217: Abnormal Psychology (B) Credits: 3 Letter Grade
+PSYC 217: Abnormal Psychology